astral-sh/uv/docs/guides/integration/github.md

 ## Multiple python versions

-When using a matrix strategy, use the `UV_PYTHON` environment variable to set the python version.
-This will override any python version specifications in `pyproject.toml` and `.python-version`:
+When using a matrix strategy, set the python version under `astral-sh/setup-uv`, overriding any python version specifications in `pyproject.toml` and `.python-version`:

 ```yaml title="example.yml"
 jobs: